tiagoyuzo/zika-vaccination/README.md

 - Conjugate gradient with diagonal preconditioner for linear system solutions with sparse storage;
 - BOBYQA package (Powell, 2009) for optimization in the non linear regression of parameters.

+The code can also provide Latin Hypercube Sampling solutions used to perform Partial Rank Correlation Coefficient analysis.

 Mesh files are necessary for a particular finite element mesh.

-The code can also provide Latin Hypercube Sampling solutions used to perform Partial Rank Correlation Coefficient analysis.
+A version of the Matlab code used in this project is available at mesh_generator.m, which requires the files rndata2.dat and rncities.dat.

 References:
 - http://repositorio.unicamp.br/jspui/handle/REPOSIP/334344?mode=full (PhD. thesis)